Board and Card Game Design Submissions

 Solid Mechanics and Rules.
 Designs feature months or years of testing and revision, with clearly written and well-edited rules.

 Innovative Gameplay.
 Original concepts rather than thin variants of what's been done before.
+We're looking for exceptional games.

 Innovative Components.
 For example, the transparent playing cards that make Gloom unique.